tnngoan/nearest-palette/README.md

 ## Limitations

-Currently only support full hex colors.
+- Currently only support full hex colors.
 You can't use all CSS colors like: `'red'` or `'0xFFF'` or transparency `'0xf1f1f1f1'`.

+- This algorithm was written based on Euclidean distance - the distance between 2 colors in orthogonal three-dimensional space.
+Which means fundamentally, it does not model the way in which we (humans) perceive color.

 ## Author